Indicia-Team/warehouse/README.md

 run up by `cd docker` then `./phpunit.sh`.
 This replicates the unit testing performed when you push commits to the repository, enabling you to create and debug tests locally.
-It uses its own volume for the database so won't overwrite any setup you have.
-It also saves and restores any config files that are modified by testing.
+It uses its own volume for the database so won't overwrite any setup you have in your development system.
+You do have to stop your development containers before running unit testing though, as it uses the same ports and modifies configuration.
+Config files that are modified by testing are backed up and restored, provided the script runs to completion.

+You can examine the database with pgAdmin at http://localhost:8070.
+Each time you restart the container you have to log in with
+- email = pgadmin@example.com
+- password = password
+On first use, you need to add a server with connection parameters of
+- host = warehouse
+- user = postgres
+- password = password